nudibranchrecords/hedron/readme.md

 [build from source](#build-from-source).

 ### Load example project
-1. If you haven't got the source code, download the latest example projects zip from the [releases](https://github.com/nudibranchrecords/hedron/releases) page.
+1. Download the latest example projects zip from the [releases](https://github.com/nudibranchrecords/hedron/releases) page.
+If you've compiled from source, you'll already have the example projects, found in `/example-projects`.
-2. Choose "Load Existing Project".
-Locate the repo directory, choose a folder and open `project.json`.
+2. In Hedron, choose "Load Existing Project".
+Choose a folder from the example projects (`Logo` is a good start!) and open `project.json`.
 4. Play it some music, tap BPM, experiment with the controls
-5. 😎
+5. 👽

-Please note that if you're trying to do this from the source code, you'll want to run `yarn` from inside the `example-projects` directory to install dependencies.

 ## User Guide
 Head to the [User Guide](docs/user-guide/index.md) to learn how to use Hedron.